networkwithoutborders/Long-Range-Surveillance/README.md

 2. Object detection must be processed after turbulence mitigaiton in real time without any / minimal lag
 3. Need to pass value of slider dynamically / automatically based on ground-truth to ```objdetect()```
 4. Need to fit the  ```imshow('result', frame)``` inside the GUI (instead of pop up)
+5. Modify the model to utilise GPU resources (if available) to reduce time complexity

 ## Build Status